The sigma meson from lattice QCD with two-pion interpolating operators: Quark propagator approximation with smeared wall sources

 \section{Quark propagator approximation with smeared wall sources}

 As can be seen from Eqs.~\myref{pos_corr}, one needs to place quark sources at $0$ and $z$, and sink the quark propagators at $x$ and $y$.
 The propagators sourced at $0$ are very cheap as we can use a point source and need only calculate them once per gauge field configuration.
 The propagators sourced at $z$ require considerable computational effort to calculate if one is to project the pseudoscalar at $z$ to zero momentum.
-If one were to employ point sources, one would have to invert the associated fermion matrix $M$ an entire Euclidian spacetime volume's worth of times (or some significant fraction thereof) which is prohibitive on larger lattices.
+If one were to employ point sources, one would have to invert the associated fermion matrix $M$ an entire Euclidian spacetime volume's worth of times which is prohibitive on larger lattices.
 One solution is to estimate the propagators using stochastic sources, as is done elegantly in \cite{Foley:2005ac}, or a more sophisticated technique such as the Laplace-Heaviside method \cite{Peardon:2009gh} or even an amalgam of both \cite{Morningstar:2011ka}.
 Each of these techniques offer a substantial reduction in the number of inversions required to calculate sufficiently accurate propagators.
+We have conducted some initial studies in this stochastic direction in earlier works \cite{Giedt:2014ysa,Howarth:2014wda}.